 The Registrar may also make no order at all.

 If your financial statement indicates that you can afford to make payments of the debt the court will issue a payment order with specific amounts and due dates (e.g. fortnightly or monthly instalments to the creditor until the debt and costs are paid).

 Once a court order for payment is made you must make the payments exactly as ordered until the debt is paid off as well as any court fees and interest.
-If you miss any two payments ** the creditor can take further action against you that will result in additional court and creditors costs and interest being added to the total debt.
+If you miss two or more payments, the creditor can take further action against you that will result in additional court costs and interest being added to the total debt.
 You can always pay more but not paying a court order for the higher amount will have serious consequences.

 Missing payments is considered to be failing to comply with a court order – the creditor can then take further action including requesting the court send a summons to you to appear at an Examinations Hearing [see Enforcement of Judgments Act 1991 s 5(5)].